anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 As you can see, we added this string to the template row: :code:`{{employees.department}:hide-block-if(development)}`.
 The :code:`hide-block-if(development)` formatter checks if the department is development and hides table row that contains this tag.

-The result table will look like this:
+The result bullet list will look like this:

 .. image:: ../../_static/img/document-generation/hide-table-row-result.png
     :alt: hide table row result